 After the fall equinox on September 22, the earth’s tilt takes the northern hemisphere further away from the sun.
-As the sun’s energy towards us lessens, the body responds by increasing digestive fire.
+As the sun’s energy toward us lessens, the body responds by increasing its digestive fire.

 This is a major principle in Ayurveda—where the seasonal harvest antidotes the temperature of the season.
 For example, we harvest higher fat and denser, protein-rich foods in fall to be eaten in winter.
 These foods require a stronger digestive fire, which naturally occurs in winter when the sun is less intense.

 While this may seem counterintuitive, it is another example of how nature is constantly balancing extremes.
 One would think that during winter, the whole body would become colder, but, in fact, during colder months, in order to digest more dense foods that provide needed insulation in the winter, digestive fire responds by becoming stronger.
 Likewise, in summer, less digestive fire is required since the seasonal foods have been somewhat predigested by the sun’s heat and energy when ripened on the vine.

 In nature, we watch leaves turn red and fall as an example of nature’s natural detox cycle.
 In Ayurveda, it is said that accumulation of heat at the end of summer causes heat to rise in the trees, drying out the leaves.
 As the metabolism of the tree slows down in preparation for winter, the tree naturally sheds (or detoxifies) its leaves.